tinnguyen96/onlineldavb/README.md

     It takes 30 minutes to train LDA 1/K but 2 hours to train SB-LDA.
 The LL of SB-LDA is significantly worse than SB-LDA; could be issue with batch size (SVI paper Figure 13).

+March 25, 2020:
+    To isolate the effect of optimization, should load the topics learned from LDA 1/K to initialize the training of SB-LDA, and vice-versa.